-- > There are 14 peer review panels in Quality Evaluation 2026.
-Each panel is responsible for assessing a specific subject area or areas. - > Each panel has developed panel-specific guidelines that provide further advice on the subject areas it expects to assess. - > Staff members nominate one primary peer review panel.
-This will be the panel that undertakes the assessment and awards the Quality Category for the EP. - > Staff members nominate one primary subject area from the 43 PBRF subject areas - Staff members provide brief information on the primary field of research in the Field of Research Description, reflecting the content of the research in the staff member's EP.
-This information helps the Co-Chairs to assign the EP appropriately and to determine whether cross-referral may be required. - Panel Co-Chairs are able to recommend that the TEC transfers EPs to another panel.
+- > Each panel has developed panel-specific guidelines that provide further advice on the subject areas it expects to assess. - Staff members nominate one primary peer review panel.
+This will be the panel that undertakes the assessment and awards the Quality Category for the EP. - Staff members nominate one primary subject area from the 43 PBRF subject areas. - Staff members provide brief information on the primary field of research for the Field of Research Description, reflecting the content of the research in the staff member's EP.
+This information helps the Co-Chairs to assign the EP appropriately. - Panel Co-Chairs are able to recommend that the TEC transfers EPs to another panel.
 If this occurs, the TEO will be advised when it receives the results of the Quality Evaluation.